samuraya/repository-switch/README.md

 ## RepositorySelector
 This is an implementation of PSR MiddlewareInterface that contains the logic to decide which repository implementation should be used.
-Next it will instanciate every repository class needed, inject dependencies and releases the request to the next layer -> controllers.
+Next it instanciates every repository class needed, inject dependencies and releases the request to the next layer -> controllers.

+## Single file
+There is only one place where new data source repository has to be provided in order to include it into application.
+Folder "config" -->> "datasources.php" .

 ## Front-end UI
 Contains boilerplate basic html, javascript and css files to provide some interface for users to test the app.